What happens if I'm arrested?

 - You have the right to remain silent when questioned.
-You do not have to say anything about the facts of your case.
+You don’t have to say anything about the facts of your case.
 If you do, your statements can be used against you in a court of law, including during your trial.

 - You have the right to the presence of an attorney during any questioning.
-If you cannot afford an attorney, one will be appointed for you.
-Practically speaking, the appointment of lawyer for a defendant who cannot afford an attorney usually does not occur until the first court appearance.
+If you can’t afford an attorney, one will be appointed for you.
+Usually, a defendant who can’t afford an attorney won’t have a lawyer appointed for them until the first court appearance.

 - You have the right to be considered for bail, except in murder cases.

 Can I be released after I'm booked at the police station?

 When booking is complete, you'll be brought to court.
 If court is closed, the police will contact the bail magistrate to determine if you can be released.
 There are a number of factors the magistrate needs to know in order to determine whether or not a cash bail should be set.
 For example, if you have a history of not appearing in court, the magistrate may set a bail amount that must be paid before you can be released.
-Otherwise, the magistrate can release you without bail (on personal recognizance).
+The magistrate can release you without bail (on personal recognizance).
 In some cases, the court can order participation in a pretrial services program in lieu of bail or as a condition of release.
 The magistrate can also order you to comply with conditions if you are released, such as to stay away from a person or an address.
 To finalize your release, you must pay a nonrefundable statutory fee of no more than $50 to the magistrate in addition to this fee.